-A world-first approach and research clinic for the treatment of addictive and compulsive disorders
+A new approach to the treatment of addictive and compulsive behaviours

 Supported by The David Winston Turner Endowment Fund

 A multi-million dollar transformational gift from the David Winston Turner Endowment Fund (DWTEF), enables us to establish and conduct world-leading research into compulsive disorders including addictions and obsessive-compulsive disorder (OCD).
-It is also leading to the development of BrainPark - a purpose-built neuroscience intervention platform, which will literally change lives.
+It also led to the development of BrainPark - a purpose-built neuroscience intervention platform, which will literally change lives.

-“BrainPark will look and feel radically different from a traditional research and/or clinic space” , said Prof Yücel.
-“BrainPark will provide a positive and personalised experience where science meets technology, treatment, lifestyle and art – all in one space.
-People who come to the facility will be immersed in a positive, interactive and energising environment full of opportunities for empowerment and learning, to establish healthy habits that will be of benefit for life.”
+“BrainPark looks and feels radically different from a traditional research or clinical space”, said Prof Yücel.
+“BrainPark provides a positive and personalised experience where science meets technology, treatment, lifestyle and art – all in one space.
+People who come to the facility are immersed in a positive, interactive and energising environment full of opportunities for empowerment and learning, to establish healthy habits that will be of benefit for life.”

 Healthy habits for your brain and body: Let us help you make the change!